jazenwong/wong-blog/_posts/essay/2024-02-08-lessons-building-software.markdown

 ## For service-based businesses, software can’t replace expertise and attention.

-If you provide a service behind software, like FGX (IT shipping), Boundless (a visa immigration service), and TurboTax (tax filing) does, no matter how great your software is, a critical amount of users will want expert “human” attention [1].
+If you provide a service behind software, like FGX (IT shipping), Boundless (a visa immigration service), and TurboTax (tax filing) does, no matter how great your software is, a critical amount of users will want expert “human” attention <a href="#note1">[1]</a>.
 They know that software is a proxy for getting what they want and they’ll always feel worried that they aren’t getting serviced well.
 It’s an emotional human problem that’s difficult to address without another human.

 It’s why Boundless highlights the step in their process where their attorneys [review your visa application](https://www.boundless.com/services/k-1-fiance-visa-boundless/).
 Even if their software could (and I bet it already does) review your visa application more thoroughly than a human, customers would feel a lot better thinking that a human was doing it.